Below is a list of common terms used throughout Sift and a brief description of each one to help with the implementation process.

 Azure Active Directory

-One of our three data sync methods.
+One of our data sync methods.
 Azure Active Directory (AAD) is Microsoft’s cloud-based identity and access management service.

 Configuration